llbob/horsevision.store/index.md

 buyButtonText: Buy digital album
 buyButtonLink: https://labeltester.lemonsqueezy.com/buy/307bfac0-4e0d-454b-bc35-53e754ad0a2f?embed=1&media=0&logo=0&desc=0&discount=0&enabled=693882
 price: 20€ + VAT
-copyright: >-
+copyrightBody: >+
-  All works that appear in downloaded folder do so with the consent of the artist/s or the copyright holder.
+  All works that appear in downloaded folder do so with the consent of the artist/s or the copyright

+  holder.

-  No file or information in this folder may be reproduced, transmitted or copied without the express written permission of Horse Vision.
-Contravention is an infringement of the Copyright Act and its amendments and may be subject to legal action.
+  No file or information in this folder may be reproduced, transmitted or copied

+  without the express written permission of Horse Vision.

+  Contravention is an infringement

+  of the Copyright Act and its amendments and may be subject to legal action.

-  Copyright © 2025 Horse Vision | All rights reserved
+copyrightEndText: "Copyright © 2025 Horse Vision | All rights reserved   "
 ---